Testing for Convergence or Divergence of a Series

 From this, we obtain

-\[1 + r + r^2 + r^3 + \cdots = \frac{1}{1-r} \qquad (|r| < 1) \label{eqn:sum_of_inf_geometric_series}\tag{7}\]Geometric Series and Approximation
+\[1 + r + r^2 + r^3 + \cdots = \frac{1}{1-r} \qquad (|r| < 1) \label{eqn:sum_of_inf_geometric_series}\tag{7}\]Geometric Series and Approximations

-The identity ($\ref{eqn:sum_of_geometric_series}$) is useful for finding an approximation of $\cfrac{1}{1-r}$ when $|r| < 1$.
+The identity ($\ref{eqn:sum_of_geometric_series}$) is useful for finding approximations of $\cfrac{1}{1-r}$ when $|r| < 1$.

 Substituting $r=-\epsilon$ and $n=2$ into this equation, we get

-\[\frac{1}{1+\epsilon} - (1 - \epsilon) = \frac{\epsilon^2}{1 + \epsilon}\]Therefore, if $0 < \epsilon < 1$,
+\[\frac{1}{1+\epsilon} - (1 - \epsilon) = \frac{\epsilon^2}{1 + \epsilon}\]Therefore, if $0 < \epsilon < 1$, then

-\[0 < \frac{1}{1 + \epsilon} - (1 - \epsilon) < \epsilon^2\]so we obtain
+\[0 < \frac{1}{1 + \epsilon} - (1 - \epsilon) < \epsilon^2\]which gives us

-\[\frac{1}{1 + \epsilon} \approx (1 - \epsilon) \pm \epsilon^2 \qquad (0 < \epsilon < 1)\]From this, we can see that for a sufficiently small positive $\epsilon$, $\cfrac{1}{1 + \epsilon}$ can be approximated by $1 - \epsilon$.
+\[\frac{1}{1 + \epsilon} \approx (1 - \epsilon) \pm \epsilon^2 \qquad (0 < \epsilon < 1)\]From this, we can see that for sufficiently small positive $\epsilon$, $\cfrac{1}{1 + \epsilon}$ can be approximated by $1 - \epsilon$.

-p-Series Test
+$p$-Series Test

-For a positive real number $p$, a series of the following form is called a p-series:
+For a positive real number $p$, a series of the following form is called a $p$-series:

-\[\sum_{n=1}^{\infty} \frac{1}{n^p}\]Convergence/divergence of p-series
+\[\sum_{n=1}^{\infty} \frac{1}{n^p}\]Convergence/divergence of $p$-series

-The p-series $\sum \cfrac{1}{n^p}$
+The $p$-series $\sum \cfrac{1}{n^p}$

 - converges if $p>1$